redpanda-data/connect/website/docs/components/processors/insert_part.md

 ### `index`

-`number` The index within the batch to insert the message at.
+The index within the batch to insert the message at.

+Type: `number`
+Default: `-1`

 ### `content`

-`string` The content of the message being inserted.
+The content of the message being inserted.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions) that are resolved batch wide.

+Type: `string`
+Default: `""`